 3) This heat generated on the cookware gets transferred to the contents in it (the soup, whatever you’re cooking).

 4) Everything outside the cookware remains cool and unaffected by the electromagnetic field.
-Immediately you take off the cookware from the commercial induction cooker, the heating element stops producing.
+Immediately you take off the cookware from the commercial induction stove, the heating element stops producing.

 This whole process means induction gives the pan the power to become the major source of heat.
-The hob itself acts as an electromagnetic field which is easily controlled by sophisticated systems.
+The hob itself acts as an electromagnetic field that is easily controlled by sophisticated systems.

-Having seen how they work, it’s easy to say that commercial induction cookers have a simple mechanism of operation that beats how gas stoves work anytime, any day.
-Now, let’s talk about the advantages of commercial induction cookers over gas stoves as well as the disadvantages.
+Having seen how they work, it’s easy to say that commercial induction cooktops have a simple mechanism of operation that beats how commercial gas ranges work anytime, any day.
+Now, let’s talk about the advantages of commercial induction stoves over commercial gas stoves as well as the disadvantages.

-In commercial induction cooktops, the temperature can easily be adjusted to meet a precise setting and this makes it very important to achieve a better, healthier way of cooking than the gas stove.
+In commercial induction cooktops, the temperature can easily be adjusted to meet a precise setting and this makes it very important to achieve a better, healthier way of cooking than the commercial gas cooktop.

 The fact that the cookware in commercial induction cooking heats very swiftly to the set-out temperature makes it undeniably very fast!
-If you set water to boil on a gas stove and an induction cooktop, the induction cooktop will bring it to boil 2 times faster than the gas stove.
+If you set water to boil on a commercial gas burner and a commercial induction cooktop, the induction cooktop stove will bring it to a boil 2 times faster than the gas burner.

 In commercial induction cookers, there are zero open flames, meaning you literally can’t get burned.
-To put into context, if you put a plastic handle-pan on the induction cooker, it’s not going to melt at all, because there isn’t any high temperature in the air.
-This, of course, is unlike gases where the temperature around it gets really, hot and can burn one immediately.
+To put it into context, if you put a plastic handle pan on the induction range cooker, it’s not going to melt at all, because there isn’t any high temperature in the air.
+This, of course, is unlike gas stovetops where the temperature around it gets really, hot and can burn one immediately.

 Virtually all commercial induction cooktops built come with special sensors that turn the machine off when there is no cookware on them.